wasseks/Practice/docs.md

 # Modules structure

-- index.js:
+- src/index.js:

 Responsible for main logic of the application and processing the interface

-- - One main class for application "AppManager":
+## Main class for application "AppManager":

-- - - Adds event liseners to all the buttons
+- Adds event liseners to all the buttons
-- - - function showInitialPage
+- function showInitialPage
-- - - function showDevicesPage
+- function showDevicesPage
-- - - function showChartsPage
+- function showChartsPage
-- - - function handleParseJson
+- function handleParseJson
 -------------------------------------------------

-- parser.js:
+- src/parser.js:

 Resposible for parsing json